 If you are not working with any sensitive data on your PC, it is not good for you to erase the page file at the PC’s shutdown.
 It is not recommended to erase the page file at shutdown as it will make your computer take much longer to shut down.
 Your shutdown time may go from a few seconds to a few minutes or even higher.
 It totally depends on how fast your computer’s hard drive is and how large your page file is.
 This is the actual reason Windows doesn’t automatically clear the page file at shutdown by default.

 This post will guide you on automatically erasing the Windows Paging File at Shutdown in Windows 10/8/7.
 There are at least two methods through which you can erase the Windows Paging File at PC Shutdown; these are the following:-

 - Erase the Windows Paging File at Shutdown using Registry Editor.

-- Erase the Windows Page File at Shutdown via Group Policy Editor.
+- Delete the Windows Page File at Shutdown via Group Policy Editor.

 How to automatically erase the Windows Paging File at Shutdown in Windows 10/8/7 using Windows Registry Editor?

 To automatically erase the Windows Paging File at Shutdown in Windows 10/8/7 using Windows Registry Editor, perform the following steps:-